 • Completed: 2010

-It allowed me to move entirely the living space and the kitchen to the back wall (which I assume is the one with the better view).
+It allowed me to completely move the living space and the kitchen to the back wall (which , logic would say, is the one with the better view).

 • It also allowed me to get as many straight corners as possible.
 Don’t get me wrong.
-I am the lunatic that fought with every teacher in university standing up for my crooked angles.
-And boy, did I use them.
+I am the nutcase who fought many teachers during the university years in order to preserve the crooked angles of my projects.
+And boy, did I make use of them.
 However every angle in architecture has a reason, a logic, a purpose.
-Even if the reason is a purely aesthetic one, there still is one.
+Even if the reason is a purely aesthetic one, there is always one.

 Here, however, I don’t see the logic of using them.
 It is a small apartment, where we try to shove as much as possible.
 Weird angles imply custom made furniture which is much more expensive than most of what IKEA & co provide.